 Cost Allocation; Reimbursement to CSU

-CSU policy requires each campus president to ensure that costs incurred by the CSU operating fund for services, products, and facilities provided to an auxiliary organization are properly and consistently recovered with cash or documented exchange of value.
+CSU policy requires each university president to ensure that costs incurred by the CSU operating fund for services, products, and facilities provided to an auxiliary organization are properly and consistently recovered with cash or documented exchange of value.
 Allowable direct costs incurred by the CSU operating fund shall be recovered based on actual costs incurred.
 Allowable and allocable indirect costs shall be recovered according to a cost allocation/reimbursement plan that utilizes a documented methodology for identification of indirect costs and a basis for allocation.

 Allocation/reimbursement of joint use costs to the CSU operating fund from an auxiliary organization is independent of those indirect costs (i.e. facilities and administrative costs) that may be recovered from external grants and contracts.
 The chief financial officer, or designee, shall annually approve and ensure implementation of a documented cost allocation/reimbursement plan.
 See Cost Allocation / Reimbursement Plans for the CSU Operating Fund.